 Instructions

-- Start by taking the frozen scallops out of the freezer, leave them in the fridge for 30 minutes before the cooking starts.
+- Start by taking the frozen scallops out of the freezer, and leave them in the fridge for 30 minutes before the cooking starts.

 - Add the breadcrumbs to the ham and mix.

-- Add the béchamel sauce on top of the scallops, top with the bits of cured ham.
+- Add the béchamel sauce on top of the scallops, and top with the bits of cured ham.

 11 Comments